BradLarson/GPUImage/README.md

 - **GPUImageGammaFilter**: Adjusts the gamma of an image
   - *gamma*: The gamma adjustment to apply (0.0 - 3.0, with 1.0 as the default)

+- **GPUImageColorMatrixFilter**: Transforms the colors of an image by applying a matrix to them
+  - *colorMatrix*: A 4x4 matrix used to transform each color in an image
+  - *intensity*: The degree to which the new transformed color replaces the original color for each pixel

 - **GPUImageColorInvertFilter**: Inverts the colors of an image

 - **GPUImageSepiaFilter**: Simple sepia tone filter